Where to stop on a road trip from Christchurch to Queenstown

 The Crown Range road takes you through Cardrona, famous for the historic Cardrona hotel and the incredible Cardrona Distillery.

 Both roads take you past Arrowtown, so it’s well worth stopping here too.
-You only need an hour or two for Arrowtown, but there are plenty of places to get lunch and it’s nice strolling up and down the historic main street.
+You only need an hour or two for Arrowtown, but there are plenty of places to get lunch (I love going to Provisions of Arrowtown) and it’s nice strolling up and down the historic main street.

 From Arrowtown, it’s only 20 minutes further to Queenstown.